shubazalam/Game-Folder-Renamer/README.md

 A Docker-based tool that automatically renames your PC game folders using IGDB.com data.
 It adds release years and cleans up folder names, transforming folders like `Dead.Space-RUNE` into `Dead Space (2008)`.

-> **Note**: This tool is designed for organizing archived game folders (like GOG downloads stored on a NAS) and not for renaming installed games.
-It's perfect for cleaning up your game backup folders, ensuring consistent naming across your collection.
+> **Note**: This tool is designed for organizing archived PC game folders (like GOG downloads stored on a NAS) and not for renaming installed games.
+It's perfect for cleaning up your PC game backup folders, ensuring consistent naming across your collection.

+>
+> **Important**: This tool is specifically for PC games only.
+It does not support console ROMs, Mac games, or other platforms.

 ## Features